 At Abraham Watkins, our personal injury attorneys work on a contingency fee basis, which means we only get paid if your claim succeeds.
-Representation costs you nothing upfront, so you have the opportunity to find the best attorney to represent your case, one with a long history of success in claims similar to yours.
+Representation costs you nothing upfront, so you have the opportunity to find the best attorney to represent your case; one with a long history of success in claims similar to yours.

 Abraham Watkins is one of the longest-serving law firms in the state, having served victims of personal injury for over 70 years.
 We have represented victims in a broad range of cases, including car accidents, wrongful death, slip and falls, and workplace injuries; the likelihood is that we have dealt with cases similar to yours in the past and have a wealth of knowledge, experience, and resources to draw upon.

-We are committed to achieving justice for court clients and ensuring they walk away with the highest amount of compensation possible.
-Once you agree to representation from us we will take over the entire legal process; we will investigate on your behalf, liaise with insurance companies, file the necessary paperwork, and more.
+We are committed to achieving justice for our clients and ensuring they walk away with the highest amount of compensation possible.
+Once you agree to representation from us we will take over the entire legal process; we will investigate on your behalf, negotiate with insurance companies, file the necessary paperwork, and more.
 That way, you can focus on your recovery with the knowledge that everything is in hand.